-Do you have a major purchase coming up like a new car, a home or possibly even a new television?
-No matter what you are thinking of purchasing, planning, preparing and managing a major purchase is part of achieving financial health.
+Do you have a major purchase coming up like a new car, a home, or possibly even a new television?
+No matter what you are thinking of purchasing, planning, preparing, and managing a major purchase is a part of achieving financial health.
 Prior to making a major purchase review the following:

 - Financial goals – Make sure you have included your major purchase in your goals and plans to pay for your major purchase

 - Budget – can your budget support this purchase?